 Use Natural Sleep Aids

 There are a lot of potential sleep aids that are natural and don’t require a prescription.
 Essential oils like lavender can be applied to the pillow or diffused in your bedroom.
 Chamomile tea right before bed can lend a sense of overall calm–adding it to your bedtime routine can be very helpful.
 Melatonin, a hormone found naturally in the body, is also a natural sleep aid and many swear by its ability to put them to sleep.
 White or pink noise (ambient noise) can also be played in your bedroom while you sleep.
-Guided meditation can be helpful in relaxing and promoting a great night's sleep, also.
 Much like any regular bedtime routine, the more you use it, the more your body will equate the noise with sleep.

 Write in a Journal